Colonel Mustard in the Library with the Shift Key

 I was stumped, so I tracked backward from Kirk’s post to Michael Tsai’s initial Twitter thread and then followed a link to a post by Rob Griffiths that explained the situation.

-Rob’s discovery was that relaunching the Finder (Option-click its Dock icon and choose Relaunch) puts the Finder in a weird state where the Shift key took over from the Option key.
+Rob’s discovery was that relaunching the Finder (Control-Option-click its Dock icon and choose Relaunch) puts the Finder in a weird state where the Shift key takes over from the Option key.
 I was able to reproduce that as well.
 Doubly weird — this state persists across restarts!
 It’s a bug, and Rob reported it, so we hope Apple will fix it in a future macOS update.

 My suspicion is that this weird Finder state, which may date back to the Sierra betas, can be triggered in ways other than relaunching the Finder.
 Quitting or force-quitting the Finder from within Activity Monitor doesn’t seem to do it, but I can imagine other scenarios that might leave the Finder in an unusual state — a kernel panic, for instance, or a loss of power to the Mac.
 Over years of usage, it’s easy to see something like this happening to many people.